Automatic programming via large language models with population self-evolution for dynamic fuzzy job shop scheduling problem: Conclusion and Future work

-To address the challenges of poor generalization and reliance on random search in automatic algorithm design for the DJSSP, this paper proposes a dynamic evolutionary framework leveraging LLMs.
-Specifically, the innovative SeEvo method is introduced and thoroughly validated through both static and dynamic case studies.
-The experimental results demonstrate that the proposed SeEvo method significantly outperforms commonly used HDRs, MTGP, GEP, and end-to-end DRL methods in terms of static generalization performance.
-Additionally, in dynamic experiments, SeEvo exhibits substantial advantages in most cases.
-These findings confirm the capability of LLMs to generate highly targeted and adaptable HDRs, benefiting from their robust language understanding, generation capabilities, and extensive domain knowledge acquired through training on diverse datasets.
+To address the challenges of poor generalization and reliance on random search in automatic algorithm design for the DFJSSP, this paper proposes a dynamic evolutionary framework leveraging LLMs.
+Specifically, the innovative SeEvo method is introduced and comprehensively validated through both static and dynamic fuzzy processing time case studies, with a primary focus on makespan optimization.
+The experimental results show that SeEvo outperforms commonly used HDRs, GP, GEP, and DRL methods in terms of static generalization performance.
+Additionally, in dynamic fuzzy processing time experiments, SeEvo exhibits substantial advantages in most cases.
+This success in handling fuzzy environments is a direct result of our core contribution: a learning framework where the LLM is trained to anticipate the impact of time deviations.
+By leveraging the $ema$ feature to track historical uncertainty trends, the SeEvo-generated HDRs develop a crucial robustness that is absent in conventional approaches.
+We also extend our evaluation to include tardiness optimization, where SeEvo consistently shows notable advantages over other methods such as HDRs, GP, and GEP.
+These findings highlight the potential of LLMs in generating adaptive HDRs, benefiting from their advanced language understanding and generative capabilities to address scheduling under uncertainty.

-Despite these promising results, this study has certain limitations.
-The LLMs are used via scheduling APIs for training and validation without direct fine-tuning for specific DJSSP knowledge.
-Moreover, only a single HDR is employed in the dynamic cases, which limits the method's performance, preventing it from achieving the absolute superiority observed in the static cases.
-Future research will focus on two key areas: (1) improving the generalization performance in static cases by integrating vector databases and employing LLM fine-tuning techniques to enhance the model's scheduling knowledge, and (2) enhancing adaptability to dynamic environments by utilizing a combination of multiple HDRs to further optimize performance.
+Despite these promising results, there are limitations.
+LLMs are used via costly external LLM APIs calls without direct fine-tuning for specific DFJSSP knowledge.
+Moreover, only a single HDR is employed in dynamic cases, which limits the method's performance, preventing it from achieving the absolute superiority observed in the static cases.
+Future research will focus on two key areas: (1) We will transition to locally deployed LLMs (e.g., Qwen-7B/8B).
+This strategic move is crucial not only to reduce computational costs but also to enable the larger-scale experiments and hyperparameter exploration suggested by our findings.
+We will also fine-tune these models with techniques like direct preference optimization to enhance the domain-specificity of generated HDRs.
+(2) To improve generalization on static datasets, we will incorporate a SimGNN-based approach to select optimal HDRs by matching the graph-structural similarity of new problems with a case database.
+(3) Enhancing adaptability to dynamic environments by utilizing a combination of multiple HDRs, thus enabling further optimization of performance in real-time scenarios.